rawdata123/Rawdat.AI-Demos/README.md

   - The payload is the source file of the application we are deploying (John_Travolta.go)
   - Set the HTTP API-KEY header to your assigned secret key for user authentication (Reach out to support@rawdat.ai for an API-Key)
+  - Query parameter language is Go since the app is written in go
   - Query parameter uri is a wildcard = /*
   - Query parameter protocol = https
   - Query parameter hostname = juicebox.publicvm.com;